 With Gill Storey

-After June’s cold snap, we had July’s heat wave, which has left me with a totally unrealistic desire for weather that will do the expected.
-This year has been breaking the rules and it has been hard to keep up with the changes in our garden.
+This year has been once again breaking the rules and it has been hard to keep up with the changes in our garden.

 The pond has recovered from its battle with blanket weed and the lilies are flowering steadily as summer progresses.
 The filter pump now runs during the afternoon heures creuses (economy period) and the water is staying clear.